Looking at the Lethal Potential for Lysergic Acid

 How Does LSD Work?

-LSD belongs to a class of drugs known as hallucinogens.
+LSD belongs to a class of drugs known as hallucinogens and dissociative drugs.
 As the name suggests, these cause people to hallucinate-they may hear or experience things as being real but are only created by the mind.

 They might experience distorted perceptions of colors, sounds, objects, and movements.
 While on a “trip,” individuals can undergo a contorted experience of time.